SkyWatch — Header

 What Are Wind Farm Mapping Tools?

-• Identify suitable land for wind turbine installation
+• Identify suitable land for turbine installation

 • Evaluate environmental impact risks

-• Plan infrastructure, such as access roads and grid connections
+• Plan infrastructure such as access roads and grid connections

 • Optimize turbine layout for maximum energy yield